 2. Watch Assets Hackers (Not Necessarily You) Value

 It may be relative, but most organizations deal with high-value assets in one form or another.
-If you’re a hospital or healthcare provider, chances are hackers will go after your PHI.
+If you’re a hospital or healthcare provider, chances are hackers will go after your patient health information (PHI).
 If you’re a bank or other financial entity, account numbers and user credentials are as good as gold.

 What are your highest value assets, and how can you protect them?
 While organizational leaders can easily point to your company’s most critical systems and data, it’s up to IT leaders to stay atop of current risk fronts, which don’t always follow expected trends.
 Experts suggest asset tracking systems to document the most sought-after data in your network—which may surprise you, since hackers often value things that differ from what business leaders value.